DanThePanMan/100-days-of-code/log.md

 learned about some basic css
 **Thoughts:**
 Tried to squeeze in some learning but had a busy weekend from an event.
 Now that the event is finished I think I can spend a lot more time learning about front end development.

+### Day 7, November 20, 2023
+**Today's Progress**:
+Familiarized myself with the cascading nature of CSS, and did a lot of practice with it so I can be more familiar with using it along with html
+**Thoughts:**
+The cascading nature and the specificity of different properties was really confusing at first, but I am glad that I kept going and did not peek at the solutions.
+Today marks the day that I am 50% complete with my Foundations course in the odin project.
+Can't wait to keep progressing and build bigger projects.